nyimbi/lambda-task-1/README.md

   }
 }
 ```

-This should yield the result:
+and "Send Message"
+If you are subscribed to the SNS topic NyimbiSNSTopic, you will get an email with the result:
 ```bash
 {"message": "{\"productID\": \"xyzzy420\", \"flaggedWords\": \"[oracle,aws]\"}"}
 ```